 Guide the development of systems that can accommodate the high rate of change that is characteristic of the health sector

 Integrate conceptual understanding of health issues with a strong ability to recognize unique information requirements in various settings

-MHI students are encouraged to take advantage of many engaged learning programs that are offered through the Office of Professional and Community Engagement.
+MHI students are encouraged to take advantage of many engaged learning programs that are offered through the Engaged Learning Office.
 These include the A2 DataDive, Alternative Spring Break, Alternative Fall Break and Citizen Interaction Design's summer program.

 Self-initiated dual degrees